devacadian/GPTCounter/README.md

 The extension listens for HTTP POST requests sent to OpenAI's ChatGPT backend API.
 Each prompt sent to the model is counted and the time is tracked.
 The data is updated every second and is displayed in a popup that can be accessed by clicking the extension icon in the Chrome toolbar.

 ## Installation

+1. **Download From the Chrome Store:** Download the chrome extension from the published chrome store listing [here](https://chrome.google.com/webstore/detail/chatgpt-prompt-counter/djmjoepmfiooddjlmnagnnanhbjpdjkp).

+OR

 1. Clone or download this repository to your local machine.
 2. Open Google Chrome and navigate to `chrome://extensions`.